voilalab/global_error_bound/readme.md

 ### System

-- NVIDIA GPU.
+- NVIDIA GPU with compute capability ≥ 6.1.
 All experiments in the paper were conducted on an NVIDIA RTX A6000 (48 GB VRAM); memory usage was not a limiting constraint.
+- NVIDIA Driver compatible with your CUDA version
 - A working CUDA toolchain compatible with the installed PyTorch and JAX builds.
-- Linux environment with Python ≥ 3.9.
+- Linux or WSL2 environment.
+- Conda (Anaconda or Miniconda).

 ### Frameworks

 Following Appendix D.2 of the paper: